Michelin Stars and tyres have a surprising connection.

-The guide had originally been free but by the late 1920s, it cost a few francs and was gaining momentum.
-Expanding into different countries and focusing more on food than other amenities, it became the go-to guide for travelling around Europe.
+It was originally but the late 1920s, guides started to cost a few francs and were gaining momentum.
+They started expanding into different countries and focusing more on food than other amenities.
+Soon, it became the go-to guide for travelling around Europe.

 One star is awarded for high-quality cooking which is “worth a stop” (formerly just “a very good restaurant in its category”).
 Two stars are awarded for excellent cooking which is “worth a detour” and, finally, three stars are awarded for exceptional cuisine which is “worth a special journey”.

 Cooks might hope to gain insight from one of the Michelin inspectors however, very few people know who they are.
 In order to maintain the integrity of the accolade, Michelin inspectors must keep their job secret even from their marital partners.